rururu/es-boat/README.md

 You can open a nautical chart in another browser window on the address http://localhost:4444/chart.html.

-For now expert system answer questions only about nearby islands.
+For now expert system answer questions only about nearby islands and shows them on the HUD.
 Stay tuned.

 Copyright and license
 ----